Bug report #8395

 I checked this bug as blocker because it's a regression. older versions worked properly.

-#1 Updated by Alessandro Ciali about 6 years ago
+#1 Updated by Alessandro Ciali over 10 years ago

 just to be more clear, I'm referring to the split feature tool in the advanced editing toolbar.